• Skip to primary navigation

 • Finely chop both the pineapple and coconut, set aside.

-• Next, add ½ cup melted and cooled butter and blend in for 1 minute, turn off mixer and put away.
+• Next, add ½ cup melted cooled butter and blend in for 1 minute, turn off the mixer.
 We will do the rest by hand!

-• Sift together the flour, cornstarch, baking powder, and salt, and gently fold ½ at a time into the batter with a rubber spatula. (see notes on folding technique).
+• Sift together the flour, cornstarch, baking powder, and salt, and gently fold ½ of the flour mixture into the batter with a rubber spatula. (see notes below on a good folding technique) Add the rest of the flour mixture and fold in carefully.

-• Bake on center rack for 10 minutes.
-This can vary according to the oven itself and pan you use.
+• Place on the center rack of a preheated oven.
+Bake for 10 minutes.
+This can vary according to the oven itself (gas or electric), and the type of pan you use.

-• Madeleines are done when they puff up, spring back when pressed slightly, with slightly golden brown edges.
+• Madeleines are done when they puff up, have the signature hump, spring back when pressed slightly, with slightly golden brown edges.
 They will have a visible bump on top, that means they are baked correctly!

-• Tap the madeleines out on a baking rack or piece of parchment paper and allow to cool.
+• Once baked, tap the madeleines out on a baking rack or piece of parchment paper and allow them to cool on a wire rack.
+Store leftover madeleines in an airtight container in the fridge for up to 5 days.

 Notes